Associate Professor Filip Braet

 Role

-Dr. Young works with users to design optimal experiments for their research questions using the light and optical microscopes at Sydney Microscopy & Microanalysis.
-She also trains and supports users on the light and optical microscopes as well as assisting in the design of training courses and workshops.
+Dr. Young works with users to design optimal experiments for their research questions using SMM's suite of light and optical microscopes.
+She also trains and supports users on the light and optical microscopes and assists in the design of training courses and workshops.

 Contact